 Like most places my uncle had taken us in Guayaquil, the operation was cheap, delicious, and entirely outside: a man cooked at a small mobile kitchen with plastic tables and chairs set up along the sidewalk.
 Across the way was a children’s hospital and single women cradling babies trafficked the street between us, looking neither worried nor happy.
 Or perhaps these emotions are more often an internal business in Ecuador, unwritten on the face.
 I struck into a bolon mixto, a ball of fried green plantains mushed together with bits of pork rinds and cheese, and asked Tio Carlos about the trip ahead.

 “How long is the ride to the beach?”
 I asked.
 He slowly downed two-thirds of a tall glass of papaya juice before he answered, “One hour … or so.”

-Four hours later we arrived in Playas, a small ocean-side city mostly sustained off of fishing and tourism, but with August being part of the South American winter, the only other tourists were families of pallid, quick-talking Serranos, or folks from the mountains of Ecuador.
+Four hours and three stops later we arrived in Playas, a small ocean-side city mostly sustained off of fishing and tourism, but with August being part of the South American winter, the only other tourists were families of pallid, quick-talking Serranos, or folks from the mountains of Ecuador.
 We shivered on the windy shore as they took turns coating each other’s seminude bodies in SPF 45.
 Oily mountain men played volleyball and fishermen paddled away from us into the cool waters of the South Pacific basin.